 A rotator cuff tear can cause pain and tenderness around the shoulder joint.
-If you suffer a rotator cuff tear, you can rely on the team of sports medicine specialists at Genesis Regenerative Sports and Aesthetic Medicine, located in Westfield, New Jersey.
-To learn more about the available treatments for a rotator cuff tear, call the office or book a consultation online today.
+If you suffer a rotator cuff tear, you can rely on the team of sports medicine specialists at Genesis Orthopaedic and Spine, located in Westfield and West Orange, New Jersey.
+To learn more about the available treatments for a rotator cuff tear, call the office nearest you or book a consultation online today.

 Your rotator cuff is a group of muscles and tendons that give your shoulder support and enable movement.
 When placed under repetitive strain or subject to traumatic injury, those tendons and muscles can become frayed, torn, or damaged.